 She received an Emmy Award for Best Supporting Actress in a Comedy Series for her work on the ABC series Pushing Daisies (Pushing Daisies was also nominated for a Golden Globe Award and Emmy Award for “Best Television Series – Musical or Comedy.”)
 Chenoweth lit up the stage of McKinley High as a former student who returned to town with more than the baggage from her flight, on Fox’s hit comedy, Glee.
 In her role as Glee’s quirky ex-songstress, April Rhodes, she was nominated for two Emmy Awards and a People’s Choice Award in the category of “Favorite TV Guest Star.”
 Though Kristin has often come into our living rooms on hit shows such as The West Wing (where she starred as Annabeth Schott), she may be most remembered by Broadway lovers everywhere for her origination of the role of Glinda the Good Witch in Wicked, which earned her a Tony Award Nomination, and her Tony-winning performance in You’re A Good Man, Charlie Brown, for which she stole the show and many hearts in the process.
-Kristin will be receiving a coveted star on The Hollywood Walk of Fame in the category of live performances on stage or in theatre.
+In June 2015, Chenoweth co-hosted the Tony Awards alongside Alan Cumming.
+In July 2015, Kristin received the coveted star on The Hollywood Walk of Fame in the category of live performances on stage or in theatre.

 In 2014, Chenoweth starred as a poisonous frog named Gabi in the hit animated film Rio 2.
 She also reprised her nominated role in the 100th episode of “Glee.”
-Last May, she returned to the famed Carnegie Hall for a sold-out concert.
-Her first solo-concert at Carnegie Hall was in 2004, also to a sold-out audience.
-On stage, she performed songs from her album, Some Lessons Learned,as well as some of her most memorable songs from Broadway’s Wicked, Promises Promises, and TV’s Glee.
-Last July, she performed “An Evening With…” show at London’s grade one listed and highly prestigious concert hall the Royal Albert Hall, in which she received a record-breaking standing ovation from the sold-out crowd.
-Last September, she was featured in the Star-Spangled Spectacular: Bicentennial of our National Anthem, a concert special honoring the 200th anniversary of our national anthem, in Baltimore, Maryland.
+In May 2014, she returned to the famed Carnegie Hall; her first solo-concert at Carnegie Hall was in 2004.
+On stage, she performed songs from her album, Some Lessons Learned, as well as some of her most memorable songs from Broadway’s Wicked, Promises Promises, and TV’s Glee.
+She performed “An Evening With…” show at London’s grade one listed and highly prestigious concert hall the Royal Albert Hall, in which she received a record-breaking standing ovation.
+She was featured in the Star-Spangled Spectacular: Bicentennial of our National Anthem, a concert special honoring the 200th anniversary of our national anthem, in Baltimore, Maryland.
 The event was televised live on PBS as part of the network’s Great Performances series.

-Last fall, Chenoweth hosted the PBS Arts Fall Festival, which featured classic Broadway hits, music from around the country and theatre performances.
+Chenoweth hosted the PBS Arts Fall Festival, which featured classic Broadway hits, music from around the country and theatre performances.
 The festival included her own concert performance, Kristin Chenoweth: Coming Home, where she performed a career-spanning concert in her hometown of Broken Arrow, Oklahoma.
-The concert was released as a live CD and DVD, and aired as a PBS television special Thanksgiving weekend.
+The concert was released as a live CD and DVD, and aired as a PBS television special Thanksgiving weekend 2014.

-A veteran of the concert stage, Kristin has performed to sold-out crowds in concert halls across the country.
+A veteran of the concert stage, Kristin has performed to sold-out crowds in concert halls across the globe.
 In 2013, she made her Australian national touring debut, headlining the Adelaide Cabaret Festival and performing at the famed Sydney Opera House.
-She made national headlines with her stunning renditions of Hollywood’s most beloved songs from classic films, when she performed to a sold-out crowd at the Hollywood Bowl with the Los Angeles Philharmonic.
+She made national headlines with her stunning renditions of Hollywood’s most beloved songs from classic films, when she performed at the Hollywood Bowl with the Los Angeles Philharmonic.
 Kristin was also inducted into the Hollywood Bowl’s Hall of Fame.
-In 2013, Kristin also performed to a sold-out audience at The Allen Room in New York’s acclaimed Lincoln Center for the Performing Arts, with her show - Kristin Chenoweth: The Dames of Broadway… All of ‘Em!!!, directed by Richard Jay Alexander, which also aired on PBS.
-Kristin will also resume touring later this year.
+In 2013, Kristin also performed at The Allen Room in New York’s acclaimed Lincoln Center for the Performing Arts, with her show - Kristin Chenoweth: The Dames of Broadway… All of ‘Em!!!, which also aired on PBS.
+Kristin is currently performing concert dates across the country.

 In addition to her starring roles on stage and screen, in 2009, Kristin also wrote an upliftingly candid, comedic chronicle of her life so far, in, A Little Bit Wicked, which was released by Simon & Schuster, and debuted on The New York Times Hardcover Non-Fiction Best Seller List.